RJPearson94/demo-typescript-inversify-app/lambda/README.md

 To download all dependencies, run `yarn install`.

-To run linting on all of the code in the lambda folder, run `yarn lint:all`

 To run the tests and view code coverage report, run `yarn test`

 To generate a lambda zip artefact, run `yarn build`